RandomComputerUser/FancyLighting/README.md

 **v1.1.0 (2026-03-??)**
 - Added a new default tone mapping operator for full HDR rendering
 - Added a linear tone mapping operator that may be used with add-ons to achieve HDR output
+- Increased the base exposure when using full HDR rendering